SlxxpyDeveloper/RadarScannerReadMe/README.md

 This discord bot is my own version of the Sparker-99 Admin-bot.
 This bot allows you to simple check server status, server list, and allows auto status for a specific channel you assign.
 More updates will include a login so you can execute iw4m commands through discord.

-Disclaimer: 3 files was used in helping me for this project originally from the Sparker-99 Admin-bot Sparker-99 Admin-bot core.js, dbutils.js, and ready.js
+DISCLAIMER: Some files where used from the Sparker-99 Admin-bot to help me during this project.
+Please feel free to check that project 👍

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+First make sure to install node.js which you can install from here: [Node.js](https://nodejs.org/en/)

 ### Prerequisites